jtribe/ios-tools/README.md

 Bitbucket team.

 - `bundle exec match init` to set up the certificates repo and create the `Matchfile`
   - This will ask you for the URL to the certificates repository.
 Make sure that you use the SSH URL for the repo so that we can provide CI with an SSH key to download it
-- Edit the created `Matchfile` to set `username` to `ios@jtribe.com.au` and `app_identifier` to the Bundle Identifier
+- Edit the created `Matchfile`
+  - Set `username` to `ios@jtribe.com.au` and `app_identifier` to the Bundle Identifier.
+These should match the values for `ITC_USER` and `BUNDLE_IDENTIFIER` in `.config.sh`
-  - Be sure to remove the `#` from the Matchfile next to `username` and `app_identifier` as these are comments
+    - Be sure to remove the `#` before `username` and `app_identifier` to un-comment these lines
-  - These should match the values for `ITC_USER` and `BUNDLE_IDENTIFIER` in `.config.sh`
+  - Enter the `team_id` that you selected if you were prompted by `match` to select a team e.g. `team_id "X12345678" # Foobar Widgets Inc.`
 - `bundle exec match development` to create the Debug certificate
 	- This will add devices to the provisioning profile, however this fails if none exist.
 So [add your device](#adding-devices) to the Dev Center, but you can skip adding it to the provisioning profile